KaiHuaLin/shroomJumper/README.md

 # Committing changes
 This will probably only work once you've been added as a collaborator, so make sure to do that.
 If you try to push changes when you're not a collaborator, it will probably ask if you want to make a fork, so in that case something is messed up.

+eric